cristianoliveira/nix-linkman/README.md

 I'm applying the same principle for nix and nixos here.
 I'm aware of [home-manager](https://github.com/nix-community/home-manager) existence and I know it does more than just doftiles management, but
 I want to learn more about nix before adding yet another abstract layer

-** As of now this is just a learning project, Use at your own risk.
-I'm using it myself but expect breaking changes"
+**As of now this is just a learning project, Use at your own risk.
+I'm using it myself but expect breaking changes**

 # USAGE